JackBayly/sketchy-weather/README.md

 # Sketchy Weather
 <p>A weather app with a very professional-looking UI built with HTML, CSS, and JavaScript.
-Although, the mockup was meant to be a first draft, it made me laugh to have the UI look like a kindergardener did it.
+Although, the mockup was meant to be a first draft, it made me laugh to have the UI look like a kindergardener did it, i.e. sketchy.
 So I went for it.
 Most of the images in the final version come from that first mockup pictured below.</p>
 <p>Here's a live demo: https://jackbayly.github.io/Etch-a-Sketch/ </p>
 <h2>Things Learned/Practiced</h2>
 <ul>